emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 <br>

 ## PEP8 compliance <br>
-This project ran command-line tool __black__ recursively on directory obf_lib to ensure PEP8 compliance of the code. <br>
+This project ran command-line tool __black__ recursively on directory obf_lib to ensure PEP8 compliance of the code in library obf_lib. <br>
 This project also ran command-line tool __flake8__ to test for <br>

  - consistency of code style